zer0k-z/kz-ranks/player-ranks.md

 (wip)

+# Goal
+- Make this an actual indicator of skill to some extent

+# Description of current systems
 <details>
   <summary><b><font size = "+2">Current system, SurfTimer, KSF</font></b></summary>

 Sum of points

 ### Note:
   - More completions is king, unless the drop in points is extremely steep, then more WRs is king.